vlang/vsl/deriv/README.md

 # Numerical Differentiation

-The functions described in this chapter compute numerical derivatives by finite differencing.
+This module provides functions for computing numerical derivatives of functions.

 An adaptive algorithm is used to find the best choice of finite difference and to estimate the error in the derivative.

-Again, the development of this module is inspired by the same present in GSL looking to adapt it completely to the practices and tools present in VSL.
+The development of this module is inspired by the same present in [GSL](https://github.com/ampl/gsl) looking to adapt it completely to the practices and tools present in VSL.

-The functions described in this chapter are declared in the module `vsl.deriv`

 ## Usage example